pompobit/ScanGO/README.md

 <a href="https://github.com/pompobit/ScanGO"><img src="https://github.com/pompobit/ScanGO/blob/master/images/radar2_114.png?raw=true" align="left" hspace="10" vspace="0"></a>

 Hard to find pokemons on Pokemon GO?
-This apps allows you to scan your area for nearby pokemons!
+Are you scared about being banned?
+This apps allows you to scan your area for nearby pokemons without risk of ban!
 The pokemons found are shown on map and you will get notified when they are close to you with push notifications!
 The push notification works in background so you don't need to keep the app on screen to receive them!
 You can choose to see just the pokemons you want!.